 A button can become justified.
 By default, it is not justified since the button size depends on the label and/or icon inside of each button.
 When a button is justified, it takes up the entire available container width.

-Buttons can indicate that a quick progress taking place (e.g., saving settings on a server).
+Buttons can indicate that a quick progress action is taking place (e.g., saving settings on a server).
 In this case, the label and optional icon disappear and a progress circle appears.
 The progress circle always shows an indeterminate progress.

 Use the pending state for a button sparingly.
 It should be reserved only for when the progress is supposed to be quick (taking 5 seconds or less), and when there is no better way to communicate as such.